How To Prevent Weight Gain During Menopause

 What Causes Menopausal Weight Gain?

-Hormones: Yes, your hormones are playing a role.
-During perimenopause and menopause estrogen and progesterone fluctuate, decrease and often become inbalanced.
+Yes, your hormones are playing a role.
+During perimenopause and menopause estrogen and progesterone fluctuate, decrease and often become imbalanced.
 It’s very individual but can cause a whole host of issues.

-Muscle Loss: Muscle is the active tissue in your body that burns up more calories than body fat.
+Muscle is the active tissue in your body that burns up more calories than body fat.
 As we age, we slowly lose a little bit of muscle every year if we are not actively replacing it.
-By the time menopause rolls around—less muscle and less activity can slow down your metabolism and your body’s ability to burn calories even at rest.
+By the time menopause rolls around, less muscle and less activity can slow down your metabolism and your body’s ability to burn calories even at rest.

-Stress: Let’s face it, there can be many new and difficult challenges that come during this period in life.
+Let’s face it, there can be many new and difficult challenges that come during this period in life.
 Children leaving or marrying, caring for aging parents, a spousal death or illness, job changes or nearing retirement—all these things add stress.
 Stress can increase your body’s levels of cortisol, a hormone produced in the adrenal glands which can cause you to pack on the pounds.
 It can be particularly problematic for belly fat.
 Learn more about the correlation between stress and belly fat here.

-Less Activity: As we age, aches and pains in our body start to add up.
-This makes us less likely to want to move and get the exercise we need.
-As I said above, when you move less, you have less muscle, and you gain more weight.
+As we age, aches and pains in our body start to add up.
+This can make us feel less motivated to work out and get the exercise we need.
+As I said above, when you move less, you have less muscle and gain more weight.
 That’s simple science.
 Get moving not only for weight management but to keep your joints and bones healthy.

 Are a Few Extra Pounds Really That Problematic?

 Not at first.
 The problem is when you keep adding pounds every month and year till you have 20-30 pounds to lose—most of it around the middle.
 Then, the problem can start to feel insurmountable and you may get discouraged from even trying.
 Not only does generalized weight gain affect your health in negative ways, but weight gain around your middle is the worst kind.
 This puts you at higher risk for heart disease, diabetes, and many forms of cancer.